Why should I take this Structured Elective?

 How do I take the modules in this Structured Elective?

-- To receive this Structured Elective you must take the required modules as Elective modules and not as Core or Option modules.
+- To receive a Structured Elective you must take the required modules as Elective modules and not as Core or Option modules.

 - You do not need to register for this Structured Elective in advance, it will be awarded when you complete 15 credits during your studies.

-- If you have completed at least 15 credits from the set of specified electives you will then have an Elective Specialisation in the subject noted on your official transcript.
+- If you have completed at least 15 credits from the set of specified electives you will then have the Structured Elective in the subject noted on your official transcript.

 - There is no guarantee that it will be possible to take 15 credits from the set.
-This will depend on availability of places and on timetable exigencies.
+This will depend on availability of places and on timetable emergencies.
+The School will facilitate module places for Structured Elective Students where possible, email (opens in a new window)firstname.lastname@example.org for more info.

 French Language II b